ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Simulation Experiments Details

 \subsubsection{In-Hand Reorientation}

 In this task, the robotic hand is required to rotate an object to a specified target orientation.
 The task is evaluated under two settings: up-facing and down-facing.
-In the up-facing setting, objects includes the elephant, mug, bunny, duck, mouse, and teapot from ContactDB~\cite{Brahmbhatt_2019_CVPR_contactdb} dataset, as well as the letter R and letter S. In the down-facing setting, we use the elephant, mug, bunny, duck, mouse, and teapot, together with a slender cuboid (16 cm × 3 cm × 3 cm).
+In the up-facing setting, objects include the elephant, mug, bunny, duck, mouse, and teapot from the ContactDB~\cite{Brahmbhatt_2019_CVPR_contactdb} dataset.
+In the down-facing setting, we use the elephant, mug, bunny, duck, mouse, and teapot, together with a slender cuboid (16 cm × 3 cm × 3 cm).
 To enable stable learning in the down-facing setting, we rescale the 6 ContactDB objects and assign each object a fixed initial pose and hand joint configuration, such that the object is initially grasped.
 For all episodes, the object initial pose (except for down-facing) and the goal orientation are randomly sampled.
 The observation includes hand joint positions, velocities, and forces; object poses and velocities; goal orientation and distance; and the previous action.
 The action space consists of absolute joint angles for the dexterous hand, with all joints operating under position control.
 The task is considered successful when the object sufficiently reaches the goal orientation.

-The results of the default upfacing setting are shown in Table~\ref{tab:main_results}, and the results of the down-facing setting are shown in Table~\ref{tab:inhand_downfacing}.